oskarflygare/quartz/content/notes/Keep a list of important problems and test new ideas against them.md

 > The power of your favorite problems is that they tend to stay fairly consistent over time.
 The exact framing of each question may change, but even as we move between projects, jobs, relationships, and careers, our favorite problems tend to follow us across the years.

-Forte, Tiago.
-Building a Second Brain: A Proven Method to Organize Your Digital Life and Unlock Your Creative Potential (pp. 64-65).
-Atria Books.
-Kindle Edition.
 ---
 # References
 * Mentioned in lots of online sources, also